 The glory of Hellas (Greece), and her freedom and wisdom had departed.
 Rome's great systems of law, organization, and universal citizenship had sunk into the mire of ecclesiastical formalism, and dogmatism, and exclusive arrogance.
-The living fire of Persia's Prophet scarce smoldered in her votaries of luxury.
+The living fire of Persia's prophet demonstrated her fervent devotion.
 In India, countless castes and kingdoms cancelled the unity of Buddha's teaching.
 The wounds of China had not yet been healed by T'sang culture, and Japan was still a disciple of China.